Dveg511/BinderPy/README.md

 # BinderPy

-BinderPy is app for make binds , u can bind # press,# hold,# write
+BinderPy is app for make binds , u can bind press,hold,write